ferreira-tb/tauri-store/packages/tauri-plugin-svelte/README.md

 > **IMPORTANT**: This is work in progress and **SHOULD NOT** be used before it reaches `0.1.0` version.
 Expect breaking changes on every release before that.
 Tracking issue: [ferreira-tb/tauri-store#52](https://github.com/ferreira-tb/tauri-store/issues/52).

-Persistent stores for Tauri and Svelte.
+Persistent Svelte stores for Tauri.

 ## Features